mjturt/polarbeats/README.md

 Made for Taiste & Suunto & Asteriski & Digit Movehack -hackathon

-Movesense sensors can be placed for example in cardboard cups and then connect to then and then start new career as drummer!
+Movesense sensors can be placed for example in cardboard cups and then connect to them and then start new career as drummer!

 Based on Suunto "SensorSample"